 - Influencer networks: $0.05-$0.30/view

-The reason managed clipping lands 3x to 100x cheaper is that clip distribution is structurally non-paid.
+The reason managed clipping lands an estimated 3x to 100x more affordable is that clip distribution is structurally non-paid.
 Once a clip clears the hook threshold, the platform itself pays for the rest of the distribution.
 Influencer networks and ad agencies pay per impression because they buy paid surfaces.
 Clip-first operators pay per cut and let the algorithm absorb the distribution cost.
 The CPV math collapses.

 This is also why CPV beats CPM as the buying lens.
 A million impressions on a podcast pre-roll cost the same whether or not anyone listened.
 A million qualified views from a clip operation already filtered for completion and category match.
 CPV is the closest proxy for downstream MRR lift we have measured across Podcast Clipping Agency Pricing cohorts.